acmoles/portfolio/portfolio/projects/toucan-research.md

 #### Extended storytelling

-A story in the magazine, with an interactive finale online or in an app.
-Each new craft is a chapter in a digital adventure.
+A comic in the magazine, with an interactive finale.
+Each craft is a new chapter in a digital adventure.

 - This prototype excited children the least{ .cross }
 - The interruption in the story broke the children's attention{ .cross }